Christmas Historical Fiction Books

 Book Summary

-Charles Dickens wrote the A Christmas Carol in only six weeks.
+Did you know that Charles Dickens wrote A Christmas Carol in only six weeks?
 This novel takes that fascinating piece of history and reimagines what those weeks were like for Dickens and those around him.

 The novel begins with Charles learning that his latest book, Martin Chuzzlewit, has been a flop in America.
-His publishers offer him one way out of the money he now owes them: write a Christmas book in a month, or they will call in his debts, and he could lose everything.
+His publishers provide one way out of the money he now owes them – write a Christmas book in a month, or they will call in his debts, and he could lose everything.
 His wife has just given birth to their fifth child, so failure is not an option.

 If you enjoy A Christmas Carol, don’t miss this fun list of 10 facts about Dickens’ classic.